 Below you can watch our video to hear an inside perspective of our school and explore our quick facts, and see what makes our school unique.
 If you have any questions or would like more information about anything you see, feel free to call our office at 314-972-6227.

 NCCS was founded in 1962 as a kindergarten, in response to an overflow of children in the area public schools.
 We started with one teacher and twelve students, hosted in the Ferguson Church of the Nazarene.
 Over the years, the school has grown and expanded, adding an elementary school, middle school, and eventually, our high school.

 In the summer of 2004, NCCS purchased our current campus in Florissant, Missouri.
 Within that summer, the buildings were cleaned, painted, and renovated so that our students could move in for the school year.
 In 2007, we were able to purchase the remaining soccer field and parking lot to complete our campus.

 The 14-acre campus will allow NCCS to grow to almost 1,000 students.
 The year 2012 marked fifty years that NCCS has served the North County community.
-We are very thankful for our school's past, and look forward to what God has in the years ahead.
+We are very thankful for our school's past, and look forward to what God has in store for us in the years ahead.